madwalker231/turbovet-tasks/README.md

 Terminal 1: Run the Backend (API)
 The API runs on http://localhost:3000.

+API side start up command
-npx nx serve api or nx serve api
+npx nx serve api

 The server will start, connect to the SQLite database (creating a db.sqlite file in the root), and run a seed script to create test users.

 Terminal 2: Run the Frontend (Client)
 The Angular app runs on http://localhost:4200.

-Start up API command
+Client side start up command
 npx nx serve client